codefaux/persistence/README.md

 -- Added frame for wand icon
 -- Added icon to Saved Template list
 -- Added framed on-hover stats for saved templates
+-- Added display of Always Cast spells to both tooltip and main window -- Template 1 is now Default (used when loading UI), numbers changed accordingly

 - Buy Spells GUI
--- Complete rework with icon, name, cast count, type, description, and cost -- filter by type, sort by cost/name/type
+-- Complete rework with icon, name, cast count, type, description, and cost -- Filter by type
+-- Search by name
+-- Sort by name/cost

 - ALL GUIs
 -- Tabs lock controls while open.
 Click tab again to close.
 Pending fix.
 (Anyone know how to read user keybindings?
 I want my mod to match system keybinds to eg. close menus in case user rebinds tab/i for example.)